David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 ## Composition
 This example demonstrates the issue of rewriting composed operators while preserving the fact that all producers and consumers have matching type signatures.
-The example sequence language program is:
+The sequence language program is:
 ```
 Map 4 Abs >>> Map 4 Abs
 ```